-Kettering Science Academy and TimelyAdvice believe that careers guidance is a progressive journey.
+Kettering Science Academy believe that careers guidance is a progressive journey.
 Our planned programmes support students and ensure they receive the relevant careers information, advice and guidance that is suitable for their age and ability by implementation of the 8 Gatsby Career Benchmarks, written by Sir John Holman, a former Headteacher and founder of the National STEM Learning Centre.

 Sir John wrote the Good Career Guidance Report after carrying out extensive research.

 The 8 benchmarks are a framework for good career guidance developed to support schools in providing students with the best possible careers education, information, advice and guidance.

 In the report he identifies what 'good' looks like and outlines a framework of eight benchmarks that schools can use to improve their career guidance system.

 - Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.

 - Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
 They will need the support of an informed adviser to make best use of available information.

 - Pupils have different career guidance needs at different stages.
 Opportunities for advice and support need to be tailored to the needs of each pupil.
 A school’s careers programme should embed equality and diversity considerations throughout.

 - All teachers should link curriculum learning with careers.
 For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.